 Pursuant to §809.93, Boards must not pay providers that have been placed on NDL for CACFP.

-Boards must be aware that once a provider has been placed on NDL, TDA notifies TWC and TWC forwards the notification to the Board in the workforce area in which the provider is located (managing Board) and any other Board with subsidized children enrolled with the provider, including children receiving protective services funded by DFPS.
+Boards must inform staff members that once a provider has been placed on NDL, TDA notifies TWC and TWC forwards the notification to the Board in the workforce area in which the provider is located (managing Board) and any other Board with subsidized children enrolled with the provider, including children receiving protective services funded by DFPS.

 Upon receipt of notification from TWC, the Board must ensure the following: